Teleopti/styleguide/README.md

 Take a look to the [styleguide here](http://teleopti.github.io/styleguide/styleguide/index.html)

-For development purposes you can run the small server in /devserver folder by using `npm devServer`.
+For development purposes you can run the small server in /devserver folder by using `npm run devServer`.
 The server runs on [http://localhost:3000](http://localhost:3000)

 ## How to contribute